 - In the case of a box, plate, or tube rack, the cells containing the newly placed samples will also be highlighted.

-Start from a Picklist or Grid of Samples
+Start from a List or Grid of Samples

-Instead of starting from the Freezer, as described above, you can add Samples to freezer storage starting from the sample grid, either while viewing the Sample Type as a whole, or starting from a curated picklist
+Instead of starting from the Storage, as described above, you can add Samples to storage starting from the sample grid, either while viewing the Sample Type as a whole, or starting from a curated picklist

 Select Samples to Store